 At its January 2015 meeting, the Policy and Advocacy Committee (Committee) discussed the proposed language as part of a broader discussion regarding telehealth.
-The Committee approved of the language staff proposed.
+The Committee approved the proposed language.

 However, at the meeting, the Committee learned that CAMFT was also pursuing a proposal to address this issue.
 The CAMFT amendments would amend BPC §2290.5 directly.